Women of Troy: Exploring the Inspiring True Story Behind the Documentary

 AP Photo/Lennox McLendon

-If sports today has become a level-playing field for women, it is because of all those women who dared and fought to make the difference.
+If sports today has become a level playing field for women, it is because of all those women who dared and fought to make a difference.
 But, of course, it goes without saying that we still have a long way to go.
 In fact, it was recently revealed that though 40% of all sports participants are female, women’s sports receive only 4% of all sports media.
 HBO Sports, then, takes a step in the right direction with ‘Women of Troy’ a documentary exploring the legendary USC women’s basketball team that changed the game forever.

 Credit: USC Athletics